 - Consultation and Interprofessional/Interdisciplinary Skills: Interns should have an understanding of theoretical models of consultation and outreach, and demonstrate applied proficiency in consulting with systems, including provision of outreach/preventive programming.
 Interns should demonstrate competence in collaborating and consulting with mental health and healthcare professionals from other disciplines.

-The Georgia State University CTC doctoral internship program measures intern growth and competence over the year in using a number of methods.
+The Georgia State University Counseling Center doctoral internship program measures intern growth and competence over the year in using a number of methods.
 These include:

 - Participation in weekly individual and group supervision, case conferences, seminars and meetings